lisa-lumos/Snowflake/04-databases-tables-views.md

 Snowflake do not limit the number of databases, schemas, or objects you can create.

 ## Table structures
 All data in Snowflake is stored in database tables.
-Permanent tables have time trave period of 0 or 1 (default) day for standard edition, and 0 to 90 days of time travel for enterprise edition and above.
+Permanent tables have time trave period of `0 or 1 (default) day for standard edition`, and `0 to 90 days of time travel for enterprise edition and above`.
 Fail-safe is always 7 days.

 ### Micro-Partitions & Data Clustering
-Data in Snowflake tables is automatically divided into compressed micro-partitions, each contains 50-500 MB of data before compression.
+Data in Snowflake tables is automatically divided into compressed micro-partitions, each contains `50-500 MB` of data before compression.
 Each partition contains multiple rows of the table stored column by column (columnar), and metadata about these rows (value range of each cols, num of distinct vals, ...).

 Data in a table is partitioned by the data insertion/load order.